smitelli/cosmodoc/src/content/topics/composite-drawing-functions/index.md

     )) return;
 ```

 Some special handling is necessary for the player that is not present for any other sprite type.
-If the draw mode is {{< lookup/cref name="DRAWMODE" text="DRAWMODE_ABSOLUTE" >}}, always proceed with drawing.
+If the draw mode is {{< lookup/cref name="DRAW_MODE" text="DRAW_MODE_ABSOLUTE" >}}, always proceed with drawing.
 This is generally used in menus, and it would be undesirable for menu decoration to sometimes not appear because of game state.
 Otherwise, a few conditions could cause an early return, leading to no player being drawn:

 * {{< lookup/cref playerPushFrame >}} is set to {{< lookup/cref name="PLAYER" text="PLAYER_HIDDEN" >}}.
 This happens when the player is interacting with pipe systems.
 * {{< lookup/cref activeTransporter >}} is nonzero.
 This happens when the player is in the process of disappearing in one transporter and reappearing in another.